 Derived products can be used to achieve different goals.
 The general idea is that all attributes of the parent are derived to the child as long the child has no value set.
 As long the native getProduct function is used is a child product a completly normal product.
-There is no difference to a normal product, except that the parent_id is not 0.
+In the handling there is no difference to a normal product, except that the parent_id is not 0.
+Users are often concerned that child products use too much resources, but due advanced caching methods, it most time even reduces the page load.

 This can be used for product patterns.
 Just create an unpublished product, enter your default values and use the command "create child".
 Then just work with the children.